kscheung029/BookReviewApp_FinalProject/README.md

 # BookReview Web App Development Tool

-This project will be build with React Front-End Development and ASP.NETCORE Back-End Development.
+This project will be build with React Front-End Development and ASP.NET Back-End Development.

 ### Front-End
 Login/Register page : Need to Login first before you can leave a review<br>